ckrushton/aws-plugin-slurm-hibernate/README.md

       * `MaxNodes`: Maximum number of nodes that Slurm can launch for this node group.
 For each node group, `generate_conf.py` will issue a line with `NodeName=[partition_name]-[nodegroup_name]-[0-(max_nodes-1)]`
       * `Region`: Name of the AWS region where to launch EC2 instances for this node group.
 Example: `us-east-1`.
       * [OPTIONAL] `ProfileName`: Name of the AWS CLI profile to use to authenticate AWS requests.
 If you don't specify a profile name, it uses the default profile name of EC2 metadata credentials.
-      * `SlurmSpecifications`: List of Slurm configuration attributes for this node group.
-For example if you provide `{"CPUs": 4, "Features": "us-east-1a"}` the script `generate_conf.py`will output `CPUs=4 Features=us-east-1a` in the configuration line related to this node group.
       * `PurchasingOption`: Possible values are `spot` or `on-demand`.
       * `OnDemandOptions`: Must be included if `PurchasingOption` is equal to `on-demand` and filled in the same way than the object of the same name in the [EC2 CreateFleet API](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ec2.html#EC2.Client.create_fleet).
       * `SpotOptions`: Must be included if `PurchasingOption` is equal to `spot` and filled in the same way than the object of the same name in the [EC2 CreateFleet API](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ec2.html#EC2.Client.create_fleet).